pina771/pina771.github.io/content/projects/nestjs-api/index.md

 _Writeup is currently in progress.
 Some more details could be added._

 Made mainly for backend practice with NestJS & practicing TypeScript.
 A full CRUD API with authentication & file upload.
 Really, it's a rudimentary Instagram clone.
+Similiar to another project done as a university assignment ([CNR-api](https://github.com/pina771/cnr-api))
 The projects consists of the following stack:
 | | |
 |---------------- |------------------ |